learn-co-curriculum/react-hooks-components-basics-lab/README.md

 the [Federal Republic of Germany][deutschland], the birthplace of [the first fully automatic, programmable, digital computer][computer]!

-Since we are at it, [Admiral Grace Hopper][hopper] was an American computer scientist and United States Navy
+[Admiral Grace Hopper][hopper], on the other hand, was an American computer scientist and United States Navy
 admiral.
 She was a pioneer of computer programming who popularized the idea of machine-independent programming languages, which led to the development of COBOL.